 Historically, "go-shops" generally have not been a feature in strategic non-LBO deals except where, as discussed above, special conflict considerations might exist and on occasion, when a pre-existing transaction has been "re-cut" downward and, in response, the target's Board demands an affirmative market check period.
-In part this arises from the need for extra protection that courts want to see in the potentially conflicted LBO deals that have not been auctioned, and in part this arises from the very real differences that exist in the nature of a strategic buyer from an LBO buyer, where the former has a real integration job to perform post-announcement and risks to its own business arising from the announcement that are antithetical to a deal structured where the signing is just the beginning of an active solicitation of a potential other bid.
+In part this arises from the need for extra protection that courts want to see in the potentially conflicted LBO deals that have not been auctioned, and in part this arises from the very real differences that exist in the nature of a strategic buyer from an LBO buyer, where the former has a real integration job to perform postannouncement and risks to its own business arising from the announcement that are antithetical to a deal structured where the signing is just the beginning of an active solicitation of a potential other bid.
 However, that dynamic may be changing.
 In 2009, Peet's attempted strategic non-LBO acquisition of Diedrich contained a 20-day "go-shop" provision (as further described in this article).
-In 2010, we know of at least seven strategic non-LBO acquisitions that contained "go-shops", two of which became deal-jump situations.34 The two that turned into deal-jump situations were the acquisition of Otix Global by rival William Demant Holding A/S, which included a 20-day "go-shop" period and Kratos Defense & Security Solutions's acquisition of
+In 2010 and 2011, respectively, there were at least seven and eight strategic non-LBO acquisitions (and at least one thus far in 2012) that contained "go-shops", with two of the 2010 deals becoming deal-jump situations.35 The two that turned into deal-jump situations

-33 The "go-shop" art form has now even risen to a level where there has to be a debate over how other deal protections interrelate with the "go-shop" - for example: should the bidder have a "match right" in a deal stimulated by the "go-shop"; or does that chill the bidding too much (some "go-shop" deals have eliminated the match right or only allowed it to spring into existence after the "go-shop" period)?
-As discussed further below, should there be a two-tiered break-up fee?
-Should there be stapled financing made available during the "go-shop" period to induce buyers to show up?
+34 The "go-shop" art form has now even risen to a level where there has to be a debate over how other deal protections interrelate with the "go-shop".
+For example, should there be a two-tiered break-up fee and should there be stapled financing made available during the "go-shop" period to induce buyers to show up?
+Should the bidder have a "matching right" in a deal stimulated by the "go-shop" or does that chill the bidding too much?
+Taking the latter view, some "go-shop" deals have eliminated the matching right or only allowed it to spring into existence after the "go-shop" period.
+However, Charlesbank was able to obtain a matching right in its merger agreement with DEI Holdings, which Charlesbank ultimately exercised after Gibson Guitar came in with a higher bid right before the 35-day "go-shop" period expired.

-34 These transactions included Nicor/AGL Resources, Hewitt Associates/Aon Corporation, Odyssey Healthcare/Gentiva Health Services, Sandridge Energy/Arena Resources, Inergy L.P./Inergy Holdings L.P., Otix Global/William Demant Holding A/S and Henry Bros.
-Electronics/Kratos Defense & Security Solutions.

-Henry Bros.
-Electronics which had a 40-day "go-shop" period.
+35 These transactions included, in 2010, Nicor/AGL Resources, Hewitt Associates/Aon Corporation, Odyssey Healthcare/Gentiva Health Services, Sandridge Energy/Arena Resources, Inergy L.P./Inergy Holdings L.P., Otix Global/William Demant Holding A/S, and Henry Bros.
+Electronics/Kratos Defense & Security Solutions; in 2011, Valitás Health Services, Inc./America Services Group Inc., Tomy Company, Ltd./RC2 Corporation, eBay Inc./GSI Commerce, Inc., Rightmark Holdings Limited/China Security & Surveillance were the acquisition of Otix Global by rival William Demant Holding A/S, which included a 20-day "go-shop" period, and Kratos Defense & Security Solutions's acquisition of Henry Bros.
+Electronics, which had a 40-day "go-shop" period.
 Given the slow but steady increase in successful deal-jumps arising out of the "go-shop" process (as described below), we may see "go-shops" continue to be featured in future transactions, LBO and non-LBO alike.